 If you wish to leave a course you have registered for, how soon you submit the paperwork for your change-of-heart determines whether it's a "Drop", "Withdrawal", or a "Failed" standing.

-- Drop: No record on transcript of having registered - Withdrawal: Transcript will show "W", but does not affect grades - Failed Standing:......Transcript shows as having failed course.
+- Withdrawal:Transcript will show "W", but does not affect grades - Failed Standing:......Transcript shows as having failed course.
 Grades will be affected.